junxit/us-congress-bills-114/metadata.md

 - 2015-04-28 — Mr. Bishop (UT) moved to suspend the rules and pass the bill, as amended.
 - 2015-04-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 174). (text: CR H2485-2486)
 - 2015-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 174).(text: CR H2485-2486)
+- 2015-04-29 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.